 - Pawn shop loan: A pawn shop loan is secured by collateral like jewelry or electronics and typically offers 25% to 60% of the item’s value.
 Your lender gets to keep the item if you don’t repay the loan within a set time period.
 The loans don’t require a credit check, but they can come with high fees.

 - Secured credit cards: This type of credit card requires a security deposit — usually a few hundred dollars — which, in turn, determines your credit limit.
 The cards are designed to help you build credit, with minimal risk to lenders.

 To make sure you’re eligible for an unsecured loan, lenders typically check to make sure you have a history of on-time payments, enough income and assets to repay the loan and a low debt balance compared to your overall credit limit.
 These factors will also determine the APR you receive.

-For the best rates on an unsecured personal loan, you will most likely need good-to-excellent credit, a credit score of at least 680 — though 720 or higher can get you the best rates.
-With less-than-great credit, you may still qualify for an unsecured loan, but your interest rate will be much higher.
+For the best rates on an unsecured personal loan, you will most likely need good-to-excellent credit, meaning a credit score of at least 680 — though 720 or higher can typically get you the best rates.
+With less-than-great credit, you may still qualify for an unsecured loan, but your interest rate will be higher.

 To lenders, your credit score is a measure of how well you handle money.
 The FICO scoring model is the most popular kind of credit score among lenders, and is determined by the following factors:

 - Payment history, or the share of payments made on time (35%)